Algebraic Number Starscapes: Geometry

 \subsection{Beyond discworld: the geometry of cubics}

-Similarly to the quadratic case, we begin with space of all complex binary forms together with the $\PSL(2;\CC)$ action arising from precomposition with M\"obius transformations.
-Cubics are the last degree\footnote{This action has finitely many orbits as $\PSL(2;\CC)$ acts simply transitively on ordered triples of distinct elements of $\CC\PP^1$.
+Similarly to the quadratic case, we begin with the space of all complex homogeneous polynomials together with the $\PSL(2;\CC)$ action arising from precomposition with M\"obius transformations.
+Cubics are the highest degree\footnote{This action has finitely many orbits as $\PSL(2;\CC)$ acts simply transitively on ordered triples of distinct elements of $\CC\PP^1$.
 Thus, some of these orbits are open.
 In higher degree, there are a continuum of orbits, which are parameterized by the moduli of $n$ possibly indistinct points in $\CP^1$ up to projective transformations (see also Remark \ref{rem:SymmDim}).} where this action is enough to equip the various open subsets of generic cubics (components of the complement of the discriminant locus) with the structure of homogeneous geometries.
 Because $\PSL(2;\RR)$ is so tightly linked to $\HH^2$, the hyperbolic plane remains a prominent actor in this story.
-Indeed, restricting to real cubics with negative discriminant, the complex root determines a point in $\HH^2$ and the real root a direction - identifying this geometry as the unit tangent bundle to the hyperbolic plane.
+Indeed, restricting to real cubics with negative discriminant, the complex root determines a point in $\HH^2$ and the real root a direction - identifying this geometry as the unit tangent bundle\footnote{Given a manifold $X$, the set of all tangent vectors to $X$ at a point $p$ is called the \emph{tangent space} to $X$ at $p$.
+You can think of this as a 'linear approximation' to $X$ near that point.
+If we restrict our attention to only unit vectors, we define the \emph{unit tangent space} at $p$ (for 2-dimensional geometries $X$, the unit tangent space at every point is just a circle).
+Collecting all the tangent spaces for every point of $X$ gives the \emph{tangent bundle} $TX$ to $X$, and collecting only all unit vectors gives the \emph{unit tangent bundle} $\UT X$.
+For an introduction smooth manifolds and their tangent bundles, see \cite{lee2019introduction}.} to the hyperbolic plane.
 Both the spaces of coefficients and roots form models of this geometry, related by the roots map, resulting in an analogous theorem to Theorem \ref{thm:QuadRoots}.